romana/rlog/README.md

    file as example.
 Here RLOG_LOG_LEVEL and RLOG_TIME_FORMAT will take precedence over whatever was defined in the environment variables.

+An example of using '!' in the config file:

     !RLOG_LOG_LEVEL=WARN
     RLOG_LOG_STREAM=stdout
     !RLOG_TIME_FORMAT=UnixDate